wp-plugins/watu/readme.txt

 == Changelog ==

-= Changes in 2.4.5 =
+= Changes in 2.4.6 =
+- Added filter / search on the "view results" page
 - Added feature to andomize the answers to the questions.
 Works together or independent from the question randomization.
 - Added compatibility with WP QuickLaTeX
 - You can now be notified by email when someone takes a quiz
 - Made the quiz more user-friendly by auto-generating a demo quiz for the new users
 - Improvements to open end quesitons: now any special characters are handled and matching is case INSENSITIVE
 - Fixed number of wpautop() issues.
 Now the filter is applied manually only where it's needed
-- Fixed but with calculating points on open-end question (the bug was caused by the latest "randomize answers" feature)
+- Fixed bug with calculating points on open-end question (the bug was caused by the latest "randomize answers" feature)

 = Changes in 2.4 =
 - Quizzes can now require user login.
 Depending on whether "Anyone can register" is selected in your main settings page, a register link will also be shown when non-logged in user tries to access such quiz